ibm-cloud-docs/containers/cs_ingress_types.md

 Depending on which image type you choose, the ALB behaves according to that implementation of the NGINX Ingress controller.

 Not ready to switch your ALBs to the Kubernetes Ingress image yet?
 When you enable or update an existing ALB, the ALB continues to run the same image that the ALB previously ran: either the Kubernetes Ingress image or the {{site.data.keyword.containerlong_notm}} Ingress image.
 Your existing ALBs do not begin to run the Kubernetes Ingress image until you specify the Kubernetes Ingress image version in the `--version` flag when you enable them.
 {: tip}

+For a comparison of the Kubernetes Ingress image and the deprecated IBM Ingress image, review the following tables.

 ## Comparison of the ALB image types
 {: #about-alb-images}